 - 1. Base "Available Earnings" on actual current period earnings of the fund calculated on the Actuarial Value of Assets as determined under the Board's funding policy, plus the positive balance in the Unallocated Earnings Reserve, Contingency Reserve and Non-Valuation Benefit Reserves. - 2.
 Credit interest on Member accounts at a rate equal to one-half (1/2) of the assumed inflation rate.
 This is intended to approximate the return on a short term savings account, and determines the amount of contribution refund available to the Member. - 3.
 Credit interest at the assumed valuation interest rate on the valuation and nonvaluation reserves (except for the Contingency, Unallocated Earnings and Capital Asset Reserves). - 4.
 Maintain a "Contra Tracking Account" to track any shortfalls of Available Earnings relative to earnings required to credit full interest to the valuation and non-valuation benefit reserves, and in subsequent years use Available Earnings remaining after crediting such interest to restore any prior shortfalls as tracked in the Contra Tracking Account. - 5.
 Maintain a 1% Statutory Contingency Reserve. - 6.
 Any Available Earnings remaining after crediting full interest to valuation and non-valuation reserves, restoring the Contra Tracking Account and restoring the Contingency Reserves to their target levels constitute Unallocated Earnings.
-The balance in the Unallocated Earnings Reserve may be allocated for discretionary uses such as: - A. Transfer to a reserve or designation to pay additional ancillary benefit such as a retiree purchasing power COLA as permitted by law. - B. Transfer to a valuation reserve for reduction of UAAL for regular (statutory) benefits. - C. Transfer to reserve or designation for other uses such as the buying down of Member contribution rates for supplemental benefits as permitted by law. - D. Retain in the Unallocated Earnings Reserve, thereby leaving such earnings available for a subsequent interest crediting cycle.
+Any amount remaining thereafter will be used to reduce the unfunded actuarial accrued liability.